Brazil - The Pantanal

 After breakfast we transfer back towards the northern Transpantaneira.
 Birds en route will be many, but we shall keep a particular eye out for Red-legged Seriema, Greater Rhea and the beautiful Buff-necked Ibis.
 We should arrive at our Pousada in good time to explore the garden and surrounding wetland where the birding can be excellent.
 Photography will be tempting as we pass close to many waterbirds that may include numerous Jabiru, herons and kingfishers.
 After dinner we head out for some 'spotlighting', and hope to find Giant Anteater or its smaller cousin Southern Tamandua, as well as Crab-eating Fox and deer species.
 Overnight Pousada Piuval.

 We leave Pousada Piuval after breakfast, and drive all the way back along the Transpantaneira to Cuiabá.
 On the way, we have several stops for birds and mammals we might have missed in previous days.
 Overnight in Cuiabá.

-Some early birding prior to our transfer back to Cuiaba to take the early pm flight to Sao Paulo, and our international flight back to the UK, arriving in London on Day 12, Tuesday 24 July.
+Some early birding prior to our transfer back to Cuiaba to take the early pm flight to Sao Paulo, and our international flight back to the UK.

 Accommodation is in comfortable hotels and lodges.
 All accommodation is en-suite.